Skip to main content

 The Pogramme for Reinforcement, Guidance and Support (PROA+) will be extended up until 2028.
 Over 3 600 schools all over the country take part in this reinforcement programme aimed at improving the educational outcomes of students who have most difficulties.

 The PROA+ programme has proved to be an effective tool for the transformation of schools, especially those with a higher rate of vulnerable students.
-This is the reason why it will be extended to 2028 with an annual funding of 105 million euro from the European Social Fund.
+This is the reason why it will be extended to 2028 with an annual funding of 105 million euros from the European Social Fund.

-In total, 420 million euro will be invested for most vulnerable students to improve their results, as well as to reduce early school dropout and excessive school repetition.
+In total, 420 million euros will be invested for most vulnerable students to improve their results, as well as to reduce early school dropout and excessive school repetition.
 With programmes such as PROA+, the early school dropout rate has decreased by 10 percentage points over the last few years, shifting from 23.6% in 2013 to 13.6% in 2023.

 Regulation for Mobile Phone Use